pbklink/motif-core/etc/motif-core.api.md

     id: string;
     // (undocumented)
     get referencable(): boolean;
 }

+// Warning: (ae-missing-release-tag) "DeleteWatchmakerListDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class DeleteWatchmakerListDataDefinition extends WatchmakerDataDefinition {
+    constructor();
+    // (undocumented)
+    listId: string;
+    // (undocumented)
+    get referencable(): boolean;
+}

+// Warning: (ae-missing-release-tag) "DeleteWatchmakerListDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class DeleteWatchmakerListDataItem extends WatchmakerPublishDataItem {
+}

 // Warning: (ae-missing-release-tag) "DeliveryBasisIdMyxLitIvemAttributeCorrectnessTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)